dnkdotsh/aicli/README.md

 #### **AI & Model Control**
 -   `/engine [name]`: Switch between `openai` and `gemini`.
 The history is automatically translated.
 -   `/model [name]`: Change the model for the current engine.
+-   `/persona <name>`: Switch to a different persona.
+Use `/persona clear` to remove it.
+-   `/personas`: List all available personas from your configuration directory.
 -   `/stream`: Toggle response streaming on or off for the current session.
 -   `/max-tokens <num>`: Set the max output tokens for the current session.
 -   `/debug`: Toggle raw API logging for the current session.